 Cuyahoga Valley National Park

-The Cuyahoga Valley National Park is situated in close proximity to both Cleveland and Akron, making it an ideal getaway for not only those in metropolitan northeastern Ohio but families from outside the state as well.
-With hiking and bike trails, historic properties and Visitor Centers to explore, you’ll get a sense of the history of the rural community that settled along the Cuyahoga River.
+Cuyahoga Valley National Park is situated in close proximity to both Cleveland and Akron, and one of our favorite day trips from Cleveland.
+Ohio’s only National Park is an ideal getaway for those in metropolitan northeastern Ohio but also for families from outside the state.
+With hiking and bike trails, historic properties, and Visitor Centers to explore, you’ll get a sense of the history of the rural community that settled along the Cuyahoga River.

-Pack a picnic lunch and hop onboard the Cuyahoga Valley Scenic Railway that runs through the park, offering fantastic views of the fall foliage with stops at some of the small towns along the route.
+Pack a picnic lunch and hop onboard the Cuyahoga Valley Scenic Railway which offers fantastic views of the fall foliage, with stops at some of the small towns along the route.
 Before you go home, stop at the Canal Exploration Center to learn the history of the Ohio & Erie Canal, take a short walk along a paved trail to the Beaver Marsh in the early morning or late afternoon for a chance to spot beavers, and don’t miss Brandywine Falls.

 Read this sentimental post about my last visit to this national park——–> Why a Simple Train Ride Almost Made Me Cry